wayri/sigLib/README.md

 ## Licensing

 This library is provided as-is without any warranty, guarentee or liability.
 Author is not responsible for the use of this code for any purpose, anywhere.
 However, the code here is provided under non-commercial usage terms.
 You as a user are permitted to use this code, make derivatives but proper accredition is required along with inclusion of this license.

-Use for commercial purposes requires explicit permission from original author.
+Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

 ## Examples